reverentOne/SwitchHack/README.md

 Playing games is very simple.
 These are the steps:

-1. Find games you want to play and download the roms.
+1. Find games you want to play and download the ROMs.
 I recommend [this](https://www.romsgames.net/) website
 2. Create a ROMS folder in the root of your switch.
 Now create a folder inside this ROMS folder for each console you want to emulate.
-For example name one ‘NES’ and another ‘GBA’, etc.
+For example, name one ‘NES’ and another ‘GBA’, etc.
 3. Transfer your downloaded games into their game folders you just created on the Switch
 4. On your switch open the hbmenu and select Retroarch
 5. Under Main Menu select Load Core then Download a Core.
-A list will appear and you can download the core for each console you plan to emulate
+A list will appear, and you can download the core for each console you plan to emulate
 6. Under Main Menu select Load Content then Start Directory then locate the ROMS folder
 7. Select which game you wish to play and start playing!